Skip to article frontmatterSkip to article content

 NEXAFS

 NEXAFS (or XANES) spectra can be calculated with the CPP solver by choosing the range of frequencies to the near ionization edge of the element you wish to probe.
-In terms of choice of functional, the version of the CAM-B3LYP functional with 100% exchange in the asymtotic limit as intriduced by Ekström & Norman (2006) has been shown in a comprehensive benchmark study to perform particularly well, see Fransson et al. (2021).
+In terms of choice of functional, the version of the CAM-B3LYP functional with 100% exchange in the asymptotic limit as introduced by Ekström & Norman (2006) has been shown in a comprehensive benchmark study to perform particularly well, see Fransson et al. (2021).

 Python script